krtkush/LinearTimer/README.md

 ## Contribution

 Any kind of contribution will be appreciated; feel free to create a pull request or file issues on the issue tracker.
-If you'd like to contact me, you can reach me at kartikey92[at]gmail.com.